The Princess and the Frog: Animation and design

 Toon Boom Animation's Toon Boom Harmony computer software was used as the main software package for the production of the film, as the Computer Animation Production System (CAPS) system that Disney developed with Pixar in the 1980s for use on their previous traditionally animated films had become now outdated by 2004.
 The Harmony software was augmented with a number of plug-ins to provide CAPS-like effects such as shading on cheeks and smoke effects.
 The reinstated traditional unit's first production, a 2007 Goofy cartoon short entitled How to Hook Up Your Home Theater, was partly animated without paper by using Harmony and Wacom Cintiq pressure-sensitive tablets.
-The character animators found some difficulty with this approach, and decided to use traditional paper and pencil drawings, which were then scanned into the computer systems, for The Princess and the Frog.
+Animators used traditional, scanned paper-and-pencil drawings to create The Princess and the Frog.
 The one exception to the new Toon Boom Harmony pipeline was the "Almost There" dream sequence, which utilized an Art Deco graphic style based on the art of Harlem Renaissance painter Aaron Douglas.
 Supervised by Eric Goldberg and designed by Sue Nichols, the "Almost There" sequence's character animation was done on paper without going through the clean-up animation department, and scanned directly into Photoshop.
 The artwork was then enhanced to effect the appearance of painted strokes and fills, and combined with backgrounds, using Adobe After Effects.

 The visual effects and backgrounds for the film were created digitally using Cintiq tablet displays.
 Marlon West, one of Disney's veteran animation visual effects supervisors, says about the production; "Those guys had this bright idea to bring back hand-drawn animation, but everything had to be started again from the ground up.
 One of the first things we did was focus on producing shorts, to help us re-introduce the 2D pipeline.
 I worked as vfx supervisor on the Goofy short, How to Hook Up Your Home Theater.
 It was a real plus for the effects department, so we went paperless for The Princess and the Frog."
 The backgrounds were painted digitally using Adobe Photoshop, and many of the architectural elements were based upon 3D models built in Autodesk Maya.
 Much of the clean-up animation, digital ink-and-paint, and compositing were outsourced to third-party companies in Orlando, Florida (Premise Entertainment), Toronto, Ontario, Canada (Yowza!
 Animation), and Brooklin, São Paulo, Brazil (HGN Produções).